How to render a Cinema 4D & Redshift project on iRender

 > Download the installers directly from the website.

 After installing, open the Cinema 4D, add your C4D and Redshift license (iRender provides the powerful hardware, software licenses are not included.
-They provide free Redshift license for Prime users).
+They provide a free Redshift license for Prime users).
 Now open the project and render.

 After the render is finished, copy the results to Z storage.
 They will sync back to iRender Drive in your local computer.
-Last step would be shutting down the server by click Shutdown > Shutdown/Shutdown to clone in the Web Manager.
+Last step would be shutting down the server by clicking Shutdown > Shutdown/Shutdown to clone in the Web Manager.

 4. Test results